f5devcentral/f5-agility-labs-xc/docs/class2/intro.rst

 ------------

-In this lab, you will work with a deliberately vulnerable web application called DVWA (Damn Vulnerable Web Application) that was **identified through web application scanning**.
-You will first apply layered security controls using F5 Distributed Cloud, including **WAF Policies, Bot Mitigation, and Malicious User Detection** (Labs 1–3).
+In this lab, you will apply layered security controls using F5 Distributed Cloud, including **WAF Policies, Bot Mitigation, and Malicious User Detection** (Labs 1–3) to the Acme AppWorld application.

 Given that web application scans can take an unpredictable amount of time--sometimes up to an hour--You will begin by examining a pre-existing **Baseline Vulnerability Scan** completed before any F5 Distributed Cloud protections were applied.
-You will then configure Web App Scanning (Lab 4) to reassess the application after protections are in place.
 Upon completing Lab 4, you will examine a second pre-generated report **XC Protected Vulnerability Scan** to validate how F5 Distributed Cloud security services significantly reduced the risk/exposure by mitigating previously identified vulnerabilities.

 Finally, you will use **AI-Assisted Analytics** (Lab 5) to validate security events and gain operational insight into how the application is being protected.